-The performance prediction algorithm extends the instance-based (nearest-neighbor) learning approaches described in [16], [17].
-The algorithm consists of two steps: (i) using a distance-based approach to find a set of similar jobs in the recent past, and (ii) generating regression models which predict the completion time of the incoming job from the Hadoop-specific input parameters listed in the set of similar jobs.
-A manual inspection of jobs corroborated the findings of [18] which showed that users tended to run the same job repeatedly over short intervals of time-allowing us to exploit temporal locality to predict job completion times.
+The performance prediction algorithm extends the instance-based (nearest-neighbor) learning approaches described in [14, 15].
+The algorithm consists of two steps: (i) finding a set of similar jobs in the recent past, and (ii) generating regression models which predict the completion time of the incoming job from the Hadoop-specific input parameters listed in the set of similar jobs.
+A manual inspection of jobs corroborated the findings of [16] which showed that users tended to run the same job repeatedly over short intervals of time-allowing us to exploit temporal locality to predict job completion times.

-A. Finding similar jobs
+6.1 Finding similar jobs

-We used the Hadoop-specific input parameters listed in Table VIII to identify similar jobs in the recent past.
+We used the Hadoop-specific input parameters listed in Table 7 to identify similar jobs in the recent past.
 These features are known at the onset of the incoming job and are used to quantify the distance between jobs.
-We included the job submission time as a feature in order to exploit temporal locality.
+We included the job submission time as a feature in order to exploit temporal locality by apportioning smaller distances to recent jobs.